xrecoba/Tennis-Refactoring-Git-Kata/README.md

 - Tells a story as you’d like to read it
 - First line has less than 80 chars
 - Cohesive
+- Doesn’t mix reformatting, refactoring and new code
 - Intermediate commits compile
 - Has a blank line between subject and body
 - Uses imperative in subject and no finishing point